The One Concept Approach

 The Designer's Perspective

-When I was creating multiple concepts or “options” for a client's brand, I was working to make each concept equally strong.
+When I was creating multiple concepts or “options” for a client's brand, my goal was to make each concept equally strong.
 This isn't an impossible task, but let's think about how this would actually work.
 If I distribute all my best ideas between three concepts, I'm effectively diluting an even stronger solution by spreading its magic out among the bunch.
 Now three concepts represent a lesser degree of what one might have been.

 Let's face it—not all solutions are equal.
 If you need to create three or more solutions, the odds are that one or more of them may not be as strong in appearance and/or application.
 It may not be as versatile or speak to the target audience quite as well.
 The reality is that by giving clients these options, you're giving them the opportunity to choose something other than what you know to be the best solution.
 Doesn't seem very logical, does it?